Ignite-Laboratories/Enigmaneering/enigma0OLD/step4/4 - Loop Regulation.md

 through activations later, but for now you can breathe - _we're gonna write some pointless code!_

-Seriously, the entirety of this step is meant to demonstrate a neurological feedback loop and explain both its _purpose_ and its _manifestation_ through the fabric of the reality around you!
+Seriously, the entirety of this step is meant to demonstrate a neurological feedback loop and explain both its _purpose_ and its _manifestation_ through the very fabric of reality!

-In the very next step, every aspect of what we write here will be immediately thrown out the window - _but that's okay!_
+In the very next step, every aspect of what we write here will immediately be thrown out the window - _but that's okay!_

 ### Do you trust me?
 It's just words on a page, after all =)

+_I never said this would be easy_ - but we can _always_ choose to make it fun!